Family Therapy and Systemic Supervision (M21)

 You will supervise your peers using retrospective supervision or tape-review and include personal professional development issues.
 This will be live supervised by the supervisor of supervision and enable feedback from different perspectives (supervisee, supervisor, observing group, supervisor of supervision).

 The seminars will examine the literature on supervision of family therapy, research on supervision, and current debates in the field, and consider how these may be incorporated into supervision.
 They will explore issues of consulting and supervising across theoretical orientation.
-They aim to enable you to take into account the wider societal context and cultural diversity, and to work with differences of 'race', gender, class, sexual orientation, ethnicity and ability.
+They aim to enable you to take into account cultural diversity and the wider societal context, and to work with differences of 'race', gender, class, sexual orientation, ethnicity and ability.
 You will take a turn at presenting the theoretical papers and finding ways to enable your peers to explore the ideas.

 Theory – practice workshops